ilyasssss2004/Autonomous-AI-SOAR-Platform/README.md

 Real-time FIM across critical system paths (`/var/www/html`, `/etc/apache2`, `/etc/modsecurity`, `/tmp`).

-**Engineering Note — Automated Malware Triage:** To eliminate manual hash lookups, this playbook extracts SHA256 file hashes directly from Wazuh `syscheck` payload alerts and queries the VirusTotal API.
+**Automated Malware Triage:** To eliminate manual hash lookups, this playbook extracts SHA256 file hashes directly from Wazuh `syscheck` payload alerts and queries the VirusTotal API.
 A dynamic logic gate based on the `$ThreatScore` then routes the alert: benign modifications (Score = 0) are silently logged as audit cases in TheHive, while confirmed malicious files (Score > 0) are immediately passed to the AI engine to generate actionable threat reports — broadcast to analysts via Slack and to management via Email — and trigger a High-Severity incident in TheHive with the hash attached as an IoC observable.

 <img width="1852" height="800" alt="Malware Defense Workflow" src="https://github.com/user-attachments/assets/2c9b6224-b6c3-4b01-96cd-db18b904d129" />